New England Bike Tour

 - 4 dinners, 2 picnic lunches, and all breakfasts

-- Use of a top-quality 27-speed Trek hybrid or road bicycle
+- Use of a top-quality 27-speed hybrid or road bike

 - Detailed maps, written directions, and background information